oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/affine_algebras.md

 # Affine Algebras and Their Ideals

-With regard to notation, we use *affine algebra* as a synonym for *quotient of a multivariate polynomial ring modulo an ideal*.
+With regard to notation, we use *affine algebra* as a synonym for *quotient of a multivariate polynomial ring by an ideal*.
-More specifically, if $R$ is a multivariate polynomial ring with coefficient ring $C$, and $A=R/I$ is the quotient of $R$ modulo an ideal $I$ of $R$, we refer to $A$ as an *affine algebra over $C$*, or an *affine $C$-algebra*.
+More specifically, if $R$ is a multivariate polynomial ring with coefficient ring $C$, and $A=R/I$ is the quotient of $R$ by an ideal $I$ of $R$, we refer to $A$ as an *affine algebra over $C$*, or an *affine $C$-algebra*.
 In this section, we discuss functionality for handling such algebras in OSCAR.

+!!! note
+    To emphasize this point: In this section, we view $R/I$ together with its ring structure.
+Realizing $R/I$ as an
+    $R$-module means to implement it as the quotient of a free $R$-module of rank 1.
+See the section on modules.

 !!! note
     Most functions discussed here rely on Gröbner basis techniques.
 In particular, they typically make use of a Gröbner basis for the